Terrell Buckley: XFL

+College

-Personal
+Personal life

 Buckley has three daughters, Sherrell, Brianna, and Britney.
-He majored in Theater with a minor in Political Science, and played baseball in the Atlanta Braves organization prior to reporting to GB training camp in July 1994.
-He is the son of Eddie Buckley Sr. of Columbia, MS and Laura Buckley of Pascagoula, MS. He was a distant cousin of former Chicago Bears running back Walter Payton.
+He is the son of Eddie Buckley Sr. of Columbia, MS and Laura Buckley of Pascagoula, MS. He is a distant cousin of the late Chicago Bears running back Walter Payton.

+Buckley majored in theater with a minor in political science in college, and played baseball in the Atlanta Braves organization prior to reporting to Green Bay's training camp in July 1994.
 His hobbies include baseball, basketball and golf.
-Has participated in events benefiting the Make-A-Wish Foundation and the Cystic Fibrosis Foundation.
-He has worked on behalf of the national "Feed the Children" campaign.
+Buckley has participated in events benefiting the Make-A-Wish Foundation and the Cystic Fibrosis Foundation.
+He has worked on behalf of the national Feed the Children campaign.
 He assisted in building a house in Little Haiti for Habitat for Humanity during the 1999 offseason.

 Sports Talk radio host Jim Rome refers to Buckley as "T-Buck" and credits him as one of The Jungle's first guests who appeared consistently on the program.
-Rome credits Buckley as the inventor of the Lambeau Leap, based on an interview that Buckley gave.
+Rome, inaccurately, credits Buckley as the inventor of the Lambeau Leap, based on an interview that Buckley gave.